Edgar Allan Poe — “Ulalume”

 Manuscripts and Authorized Printings (full text):

-• Text-02 — “[Ballad of Ulalume]” — about October 1847 — “Bronson” manuscript (now lost and text not recorded) — [See The Poe Log, pp. 705 and 707.
+• Text-02 — “[Ballad of Ulalume]” — about June 1847 — “Bronson” manuscript (now lost and text not recorded) — [See The Poe Log, pp. 699, 705 and 707.
 In an article printed in 1860, Rev. C. P. Bronson's daughter, Mary Elizabeth LeDuc, describes the manuscript as having been a roll, which “consisted of leaves of paper wafered neatly together,” a form recognized in a number of other surviving Poe manuscripts.
 She also mentions that “the writing was beautifully distinct and regular, almost like engraving.”
-It was, therefore, presumably a fair copy and not a working or composition draft.]
+It was, therefore, presumably a fair copy and not a working or composition draft.
+This manuscript may be the same as Text-03a.]

 • Text-03a — “To — — —.
 Ulalume: A Ballad” — before December 1847 — [Faircopy manuscript Poe prepared for the American Review.
 Cullen B. Colton states that the manuscript was among those “either lost or stolen.”
 No trace of a manuscript is known, but it was common practice for such material to be destroyed during or after typesetting.
 Poe himself saw no particular importance in his manuscript once that version was set in type.
-The future value of these manuscripts was, of course, not recognized at the time.]
+The future value of these manuscripts was, of course, not recognized at the time.
+This manuscript may be the same as Text-02.]

 • Text-03b — “To — — —.
 Ulalume: A Ballad” — December 1847 — American Review — (Mabbott text A) — [When Poe visited Mrs. Whitman in Providence in 1848, he signed his name to the bound copy of this periodical at the Athenaeum, but appears not to have made any changes to the text.]